beardicus/line-us/README.md

 ### `.pause()`

 Temporarily pause the queue.
-The current message will finish sending and the machine will finish executing the move, so there can be a delay between pausing and the machine ceasing movement.
+The current message will finish sending and the machine will finish executing the move, so there may be a delay between pausing and the actual cessation of movement.

 ### `.resume()`

-Unpause the queue and start sending messages where it left off.
+Unpause the queue and resume sending messages where it left off.

 ### `.stop()`